abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 2 clusters with two members
 4 clusters with four members

+### SNP 25580 in Agy99

+Ref has a T
+475 isolates have a C
+3 isolates have a T

-    # here is a SNP region in Agy99 that had no homology in Parkin
+    # here is a SNP region in Agy99 that had no match in the Parkin SNP regions
     SNP-25580_Agy99-chr-p_201.fa
     GGTAGCCCTGGTCGTAGCCGCCACCCTGGTCGGGGTAGCCCGGGCGCTGCGCCTCAGGGGGTGCCGACGGAGCCGCGGGCGCTGAATAGGCGCCCTCGTCTTGGCGTGCGGGCTCGCGGCCGTATTCGCCGTAGCCCCCGTATCCGGGCTGACCGCCCGGCGGCTGGCCGTAGCCGCCACCCTGGCGGTAACCCTGGTCGT

 I blasted this region and found a match in Parkin chr:25479-25679

-2020-12845 has a T in core.tab
+#### 2020-12845 has a T in core.tab
--looks like a C when mapped to Parkin
--has a C SNP when mapped to Agy99
+-bam file shows a C SNP when mapped to Agy99
+-40x cov for C

-2020-12844 has a C in core.tab
+#### 2020-12844 has a C in core.tab
--looks like a C when mapped to Parkin
--Has a C SNP when mapped to Agy99
+-bam file shows a C SNP when mapped to Agy99
+-34x cov for C

-2015-104 has a T in core.tab
+#### 2015-104 has a T in core.tab
--Has a C SNP when mapped to Agy99
+-bam file shows a C SNP when mapped to Agy99
+-54x cov for C

-2018-11426 has a T in core.tab
+#### 2018-11426 has a T in core.tab
--Has a C SNP when mapped to Agy99
+-bam file shows a C SNP when mapped to Agy99
+-85x cov for C

 ### using samtools tview to check SNPs